SEARCH

 Program

-A film program curated collectively by Master students attending Bouchra Khalili’s seminar “Methods and Practices” at the Department of Artistic Strategies at the University of Applied Arts Vienna.
+The film program was curated collectively by Master students attending Bouchra Khalili’s seminar “Methods and Practices” at the Department of Artistic Strategies at the University of Applied Arts Vienna.
+A second event scheduled June 18 will present works created by the students themselves.
+It will conclude a yearlong exploration of how to imagine community-making through the “singular as plural.”

 Meriem Bennani, from: Ghariba, 2017, Courtesy, © Meriem Bennani: two watches on green background, inside the watches the faces of two women are visible